pitastrudl/wekanwiki/Keycloak.md

 ## OIDC Integration

-[Outstanding Bug](https://github.com/wekan/wekan/issues/1874#issuecomment-459818460): When the user is registered, in the users table of the mongo database,  the following "profile" item is not being created "boardView" with value of "board-view-lists"  Creating the entry manually resolves the issue.
+[Outstanding Bug](https://github.com/wekan/wekan/issues/1874#issuecomment-460802250): Create the first user (admin) with the regular process.
+Then the remaining users can use the Register with OIDC process.

 Environment Variables that need to be set in your Wekan environment: